elear-solutions/docs/source/coco_technical_documentation/coco_tech_docs_aiot_intelligent_edge/coco_tech_docs_coco_for_devices/coco_tech_docs_linux/coco_tech_docs_linux_internals/cocodb/cocodb_code_org.rst

 Introduction
 ============

-The cocodb repo implements an SQLite-based Database for storing the data used by the Device SDK for its processing, including COCONet [link] and Resource [link] information.
+The cocodb repo implements an SQLite-based Database for storing the data used by the Device SDK for its processing, including :ref: `COCONet <terminology_aiot:COCONet>` and Resource [link] information.

 The cocodb library depends on the following third-party libraries: